-Instead of putting yourself in a difficult position in the future, you can fight a Northwest AR ticket in court.
+A skilled attorney can fight a Northwest AR ticket in court.
 To do so effectively, you should hire a Fayetteville criminal defense attorney to represent you.
-To talk with our traffic attorneys about how they can help, contact The Law Group of Northwest Arkansas LLP through our online contact form or call (479) 316-3760.
+Contact The Law Group of Northwest Arkansas LLP through our online contact form or call (479) 316-3760.
 Our traffic attorneys are former Benton, Sebastian, and Washington County prosecuting attorneys, and they have the experience and knowledge to help you navigate this process in our region.

 Common Arkansas Traffic Tickets